smartdevicelink/sdl_evolution/proposals/NNNN-test-scripts-common-modules-refactoring.md

   - utils - folder for modules with utility functions (e.g.: data accessors, table functions, data converters, etc.)
   - sequences - folder for modules with common sequences (e.g.: register/activate mobile application, policy update, put file, etc.)

-TBD: Names of the module files.

 ### Transfer most used common functions into a new folder

-Most used functions needs to be transferred from existing "user_modules" to a new "common_modules" folder in appropriate module file.
+Most used functions need to be transferred from existing "user_modules" to a new "common_modules" folder in appropriate module file.
-And they also need to be updated according to a new template.
+Also they need to be updated according to a new template.
 A few functions can be placed in one module file.

-TBD: Define module file for each function.

 ### Follow new approach when developing new ATF test scripts

   - In newly created ATF scripts use only functions from new "common_modules" folder and not from an old "user_modules" one
-  - If some utility or common sequence function doesn't exist create it in a new "common_modules" in appropriate module file using standard template
+  - If some utility or common sequence function doesn't exist - create it in a new "common_modules" in appropriate module file using standard template

 ## Potential downsides

-Existing ATF test scripts may need to be updated if some function from new common modules is required.
+Existing ATF test scripts must be updated if some function from new common modules is required.

 ## Impact on existing code